-The Clinical Service Guide (CSG) contains clinical protocols for local health department (LHD) nurses that have been identified as Core Public Health Services by the Kentucky Department for Public Health (KDPH).
-The purpose of this document is to clearly identify minimum program/grant requirements and provide information that will support LHD operation.
+The Clinical Service Guide (CSG) contains protocols, clinical guidelines and standing orders for local health department (LHD) nurses that have been identified as Core Public Health Services by the Kentucky Department for Public Health (KDPH).
+The purpose of this document is to clearly identify minimum program/ grant requirements and provide information that will support LHD operation.

-This reference contains guidelines and protocols for LHD to use in providing services.
+This reference contains protocols, guidelines and standing orders for LHD to use in providing services.
 Each section is divided into two categories: clinical protocol for a LHD nurse and information required for LHD patient case management.
 Sections of this document may contain medically approved guidelines or protocols as required by regulation.
 Guidelines are recommendations for patient management that identify and/or support the use of a range of patient care interventions and approaches.
-Protocols are authoritative statements requiring a physician's signature.
+Standing orders are authoritative statements requiring a physician's signature.
 In addition to these guidelines, nurses providing WIC services will follow all the federally approved WIC guidelines, policies and procedures in the WIC and Nutrition Services Manual and the Administrative Reference for WIC services.

-These guidelines and protocols represent levels of care considered appropriate for staff at LHDs and are intended to be used without modification unless a higher level of care is desired and supported at the local level.
-It is the responsibility of local staff, as appropriate, to develop additional guidelines and protocols that are desired at the local level.
+These protocols, clinical guidelines and standing orders represent levels of care considered appropriate for staff at LHDs and are intended to be used without modification unless a higher level of care is desired and supported at the local level.
+It is the responsibility of local staff, as appropriate, to develop additional protocols, guidelines and standing orders that are desired at the local level.
 The Clinical Service Guide is not all-inclusive and does not supersede professional judgment, or the Kentucky Nurse Practice Act.